Shape-Guided Diffusion with Inside-Outside Attention: Additional Ablations

 \section{Additional Ablations}

 We report an ablation study in \autoref{tab:ablation_val}.
 (1) uses a standard guidance scale of $7.5$ and copies the background of the real image onto the prediction at each timestep as done in Blended Diffusion~\cite{avrahami2022blended}, (2) uses DDIM inverted noise during the generation process, (3) re-weights cross-attention maps based on the change between $\mathcal{P}_{src}$ and $\mathcal{P}_{edit}$ as done in P2P~\cite{hertz2022prompt}\footnote{When re-weighting, we use a constant scalar upweighting of 2.5 as determined by hyperparameter sweeps in early experiments.}, (4) applies Inside-Outside Attention only to the cross-attention layers (Token Inside-Outside Attn), (5) applies Inside-Outside Attention with a hard mask for the cross-attention and soft mask for the self-attention layers (Soft Inside-Outside Attn), and (6) applies Inside-Outside Attention with a hard mask for both the cross- and self-attention layers (Hard Inside-Outside Attn), the design used in our final method.
 Comparing (1) and (2), we show that using DDIM inverted noise helps in both mIoU and FID.
 For (3), we empirically find that higher guidance scale, when used in combination with DDIM inversion, makes the model rely less on the the inverted noise, resulting in less realistic editing.
 However, we find that simply lowering the guidance scale leads to degradation in text faithfulness.
 Using cross-attention re-weighting mitigates this issue and allows us to achieve better image realism with similar performance in shape and text faithfulness.
 In (4), when we apply the Inside-Outside Attention mechanism only to the cross-attention layers we observe a small boost in mIoU with the same FID score, and when we apply it to both the cross- and self- attention layers in (5) we observe a more significant boost of 6.6 points in mIoU and 0.4 points in FID from (3).
 Comparing (5) and (6) we find that using a hard mask for Inside-Outside Attention performs better than using a soft mask, as seen by the further boost of 1.4 points in mIoU and 1.2 points in FID.
 Our final method that combines DDIM inversion, re-weighting, and hard Inside-Outside Attention achieves the best performance in mIoU and FID with scores of 67.6 and 39.0 respectively without a degradation in CLIP score.
+In~\autoref{fig:copy-background} we also demonstrate that our Inside-Outside Attention Mechanism is able to provide stronger shape signal than ``copy background.''
+Specifically, ``copy background'' provides a weaker shape cue because its signal is centered around how well the edit blends with the copied background at each timestep, which is harder to determine at early and noisy timesteps.